 The investor visa allows entry and stay for unlimited periods of time to non-EU citizens who intend to undertake one of the following type of investments:

 a) an investment of at least 2 million Euros in Italian Government bonds maintained for a minimum of 2 years;

 b) an investment of at least 500 thousand Euros in companies established and operating in Italy to be maintained for at least 2 years, or at least 250 thousand Euros in the case of innovative start-ups (the thresholds before were, respectively, equal to one million Euros and 500 thousand Euros and have been recently revised by the Relaunch Decree);

 c) a philanthropic donation of at least one million euros to support a project of public interest.

-Investors must prove that they have at least the amounts requested and freely transferable in Italy.
-In addition, they must document sufficient resources for their maintenance in Italy.
-A written declaration must be submitted in which they undertake to use funds to make the investment or donation within 3 months from the date of entry into Italy.
-The procedure for obtaining a visa can be activated online and must be completed within 30 days of receipt of the application.
+Investors must prove that they have at least the minimum amount required and that it is freely transferable to Italy.
+A written declaration must be submitted in which they undertake to use the funds to make the investment or donation within 3 months from the date of entry in Italy.
+The procedure for obtaining a visa should be examined by the competent Investor Visa Committee within 30 days.

-The main novelty introduced by the Simplifications Decree is the extension of the visa also to foreigners acting “on behalf of the legal entity they legally represent”.
-It follows that investments or “qualifying” donations can also be made through corporate bonds or foundations.
-Upon the outcome of the assessment of the existence of the legal conditions, the “Investor Visa” committee transmits the authorization to the competent diplomatic or consular representation that issues the visa.
+The main novelty recently introduced is the extension of this visa opportunity also to foreigners acting “on behalf of the legal entity they legally represent”.
+It follows that investments or donations can also be made through corporate bonds or foundations.
+Upon the assessment of all legal requirements, the “Investor Visa” committee transmits the authorization to the competent Consulate, which ultimately issues the Investor Visa.